ethereum/ethereum-org/views/content/greeter.md

     var greeterFactory = eth.contract(<contents of the file Greeter.abi>)

-    var greeterCompiled = "0x" + "<contents of the file Greeter.bin>"
+    var greeterCompiled = "0x" + "<contents of the file Greeter.bin"

 You have now compiled your code and made it available to Geth.
 Now you need to get it ready for deployment, this includes setting some variables up, like what greeting you want to use.
 Edit the first line below to something more interesting than "Hello World!" and execute these commands:

     var _greeting = "Hello World!"

     var greeter = greeterFactory.new(_greeting,{from:eth.accounts[0],data:greeterCompiled,gas:47000000}, function(e, contract){
-        if(e) {
+        if(!e) {
-          console.error(e); // If something goes wrong, at least we'll know. return;
-        }

           if(!contract.address) {
             console.log("Contract transaction send: TransactionHash: " + contract.transactionHash + " waiting to be mined...");

           } else {
             console.log("Contract mined!
 Address: " + contract.address);
             console.log(contract);
           }

+        }
     })

-#### Using Remix
+#### Using the online compiler

-If you don't have Solc installed, you can simply use the online IDE.
-Copy the source code (at the top of this page) to [Remix](https://remix.ethereum.org) and it should automatically compile your code.
-You can safely ignore any yellow warning boxes on the right plane.
+If you don't have solC installed, you can simply use the online compiler.
+Copy the source code above to the [online solidity compiler](https://ethereum.github.io/browser-solidity/) and then your compiled code should appear on the left pane.
+Copy the code in the box labeled **Web3 deploy** for both the `greeter` contract and the `mortal` contract to a single text file.
+Now, in that file, change the first line to your greeting:

-To access the compiled code, ensure that the dropdown menu on the right pane has `greeter` selected.
-Then click on the **Details** button directly to the right of the dropdown.
-In the popup, scroll down and copy all the code in the **WEB3DEPLOY** textbox.

-Create a temporary text file on your computer and paste that code.
-Make sure to change the first line to look like the following:

     var _greeting = "Hello World!"